daryllxd/lifelong-learning/programming/ruby/design/refactoring/refactoring-from-good-to-great.md

 For DateRange, it's a ValueObject.
 We set the `start_date` and the `end_date` and we can't change them later, and the only thing that shows up in this class are methods that that use that data, or return answers.

 They are great for your system to make itself easier to reason about.
 A bit functional, this part.
 Data clumps are great to turn to value objects.

+    class DateRange < Struct.new(:start_date, :end_date)
+      def include?(date)
+        (start_date..end_date).cover? date # Use cover if you just need the endpoints. include will instantiate everything in the range. end

 (Wikipedia) A value object is a small object that represents a simple entity whose equality is not based on identity: i.e. two value objects are equal when they have the same value, not necessarily being the same object.